SiyuanWangw/siyuanwangw.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student working in the School of Data Science at Fudan University.
-I am a member of [Data Intelligence and Social Computing Lab (DISC Lab)](http://fudan-disc.com/), advised by [Zhongyu Wei](http://www.sdspeople.fudan.edu.cn/zywei/).
+I am currently a visiting researcher working in the [INK Lab](https://inklab.usc.edu) at University of Southern California, and will join the Viterbi School of Engineering – Computer Science Department as a Postdoctoral Research Associate in Fall 2024, advised by [Xiang Ren](https://shanzhenren.github.io/).
+I received my Ph.D. from Fudan University in October 2023, under the supervision of [Zhongyu Wei](http://www.sdspeople.fudan.edu.cn/zywei/).
 Before that, I received my Bachelor's degree in Software Engineering from Fudan University.
 During my PhD, I've also spent time with [the Intelligence and Knowledge Discovery (INK) Research Lab](https://ink-usc.github.io/) at University of Southern California, advised by [Xiang Ren](https://shanzhenren.github.io/).

-My primary research interests include **Natural Language Processing** and **Machine Learning**, with a focus on complex reasoning and knowledge modeling.
+My primary research interests include **Natural Language Processing** and **Machine Reasoning**, with a current focus on testing and improving LLMs Reasoning and Neuro-symbolic Integration.

 Preprint
 ======